ssp2023/rallies-cli/README.md

 > /key your-rallies-api-key
 ```

 The Rallies.ai API key provides you higher rate limits.
+You can get your key by registering for a free account at [Rallies](https://rallies.ai)

 ### Project Structure